Wise Man's Grandchild: Ultimate Magic Research Society

 A beautiful, timid, soft-spoken girl with waist-length blue hair who is called a Saint, and is the third daughter and fourth child of the Viscount Claude, who works at the Finance Bureau.
 She gets her looks from her mother.
 Her eldest sibling is her brother Royce, the heir presumptive of the noble house, along with her two sisters Cecilia and Sylvia, who both work for the Royal Magic Division.
 Sicily is unassuming with what many consider the loveliest features.
 She is smitten with Shin the first time she meets him after he rescues her and Maria from a group of thugs.
-As she and Shin started going out she tends to be a little aggressive towards him and others.
-Sicily excels in healing magic and thanks to Shin's tutoring her forte is now only second best to Shin's.
-She is the 4th S-rank and received the title 'Holy Maiden' for being a savior of Swedes Kingdom civilians increasing her popularity, including her and Shin's engagement.
+As she and Shin started going out, she tended to be a little aggressive towards him and others.
+Sicily excels in healing magic, and thanks to Shin's tutoring, her forte is now only second best to Shin's.
+She is the 4th S-rank and received the title 'Holy Maiden' for being a savior of Swedes Kingdom civilians, increasing her popularity, including her and Shin's engagement.
 She's now targeted by Zest and his scouts, as she is deemed to be Shin's weakness.
-After the demonoid arc, Sicily happily married Shin at the Gospel cathedral, and adopted Silver as their own son (hiding the fact that it's Schtrom's).
+After the demonoid arc, Sicily happily married Shin at the Gospel Cathedral and adopted Silver as their own son (hiding the fact that it's Schtrom's).